-As senior communications manager for The Heritage Foundation’s Davis Institute for National Security and Foreign Policy, John Cooper coordinates media outreach and other efforts to highlight the institute’s work and expertise.
+As Associate Director for Institute Communications, John Cooper coordinates media outreach and other efforts to highlight the institute’s work and expertise.

 He considers it his goal to help educate the public on national security and foreign policy, and to promote public policy that keeps Americans safe at home and strong abroad.